Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 An act relating to Vermont Airspace Safety and Unidentified Anomalous Phenomena Task Force

-Establishes a Vermont Airspace Safety and Unidentified Anomalous Phenomena Task Force.
-Details of the task force mandate not specified in available information.
+Proposed legislation to establish a Vermont Airspace Safety and Unidentified Anomalous Phenomena Task Force.

 Last action: January 13, 2026